RetailDAO/smart-contracts/README.md

 # Smart Contracts
-This repository contains all smart contracts for FinancialFreedomDAO, including the $RETAIL token, DAOs, and multisigs, hosted on the Base Network.
+This repository contains all smart contracts for RetailDAO, including the $RETAIL token, DAOs, and multisigs, hosted on the Base Network.

 ## Structure
 - **retail-token**: Contracts and ABIs for the $RETAIL governance token.